wireapp/wire-server/docs/src/developer/reference/config-options.md

 #### Max number of active refresh tokens

-The maximum number of active OAuth refresh tokens a user is allowed to have can be configured as follows:
+The maximum number of active OAuth refresh tokens a user is allowed to have.
+Built-in default:

 ```yaml
 # [brig.yaml]